willmorrison1/daRt/README.md

 ### SimulationFilter

-The "SimulationFilter" object describes what data you want to extract from a DART output directory structure.
+The “SimulationFilter” object describes what data you want to extract from a DART output directory structure.
 Show the current configuration of the SimulationFilter

 ``` r
 sF